Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Use a Pacifier

-Offering a pacifier at naptime and bedtime can help to reduce the risk of SIDS, even if it falls out after your baby falls asleep.
-A 2020 study8 found that “pacifier use during sleep may improve autonomic control of breathing, airway patency, or both”, which thereby reduces the risk of suffocation associated with SIDS.
+Offering a pacifier at naptime and bedtime can help reduce the risk of SIDS, even if it falls out after your baby falls asleep.
+A 2020 study14 found that “pacifier use during sleep may improve autonomic control of breathing, airway patency, or both”, thereby reducing the risk of suffocation associated with SIDS.

 Put Baby on Their Back to Sleep

 The AAP recommends that parents place infants on their backs for naps and bedtime2.
-This suggestion is due to the fact that parents used to place newborns on their stomachs for sleep, and many newborns died from SIDS.
+This suggestion is because parents used to place newborns on their stomachs for sleep, and many newborns died from SIDS.
 We also don’t recommend side sleeping and using crib positioners since babies can easily roll onto their tummies.

-Once your baby is rolling proficiently in both directions, you can continue to place them on their back to sleep, but don’t need to worry if they roll onto their stomach during the night; they’re able to move from stomach to back on their own.
-It’s also important to stop swaddling before your baby learns to roll over because a baby’s arms are constricted in a swaddle, so they wouldn’t be able to roll themself from their stomach to their back.
+Once your baby is rolling proficiently in both directions, you can continue to place them on their backs to sleep.
+However, don’t worry if they roll onto their stomach during the night once they can move from stomach to back on their own.
+It’s also important to stop swaddling before your baby learns to roll over because their arms are constricted in a swaddle, so they won’t be able to roll themselves from their stomach to their back.

 Additional Considerations